success stories

 A Conversation With A Friend

 Before I attended that first conference, I challenged myself to do something I never thought I would do.
-I entered the Thrillerfest Conference’s Best First Sentence Contest.
+I entered the ThrillerFest Conference’s Best First Sentence Contest.
 Baby steps folks – I wasn’t quite ready to let someone see the whole darn thing.
 On the day of the conference when the winners were announced, I sat up in my chair a little straighter, a little prouder because I had submitted what I believed to be a spectacular first sentence.
-They called out the winners and my name … was not among them!
+They called out the winners and my name…was not among them!
 I was heartbroken.

+But I didn’t stop writing.
+I kept working on my manuscript, took writing classes, and joined writing communities.
 The next year rolled around.
-This time, I registered for the conference, signed up for Pitchfest and I entered the Best First Sentence contest again.
-This time when they called the winners of the contest, my name was among them!
+This time, I signed up for PitchFest and entered the Best First Sentence contest again, and when they called the winners of the contest, my name was among them!

 I was riding a high at the 2016 conference too, because every agent I pitched to requested either my partial or full manuscript.
 My pitch was working, and my premise wowed the agents.
 I rode that high all the way back home to Atlanta and promptly emailed the manuscript requests to “waiting” agents.
 Almost immediately, my inbox started to swell with rejections.
-Some agents offered form rejections, some agents offered kind words about the great premise of my book, along with the dreaded words, “… I did not fall in love with this story as much as I had hoped.”

 So, what to do now?
 Keep writing!

-Have you ever wanted something so bad that when you finally get it, you almost can’t remember how it all came about?
-That was me the afternoon of Pitchfest 2019.
-I’d pitched to a number of agents before I met a woman in that room who would help me make my dream of becoming a published author come true, but I can’t remember the specific details.
-I do recall I had narrowed down my dream agents to two.
-Lori Galvin of Aevitas Creative Management was one of them.
+Fast forward to 2019.
+I traveled back to New York City to attend Thrillerfest XIV armed with a thoroughly revised manuscript and an entry pass for PitchFest.
+I’d pitched to a number of agents before I met a woman in that room who would help me make my dream of becoming a published author come true: Lori Galvin of Aevitas Creative Management.
 Lori’s bio was one of the few that mentioned she was looking for women’s fiction and thrillers.
 I had both genres wrapped up in my manuscript.
-I decided to go to Lori’s table first.
-Her line was loooong.
-But it was either standing in her long line or standing in the long line of my other dream agent.
-I decided to stay put.

 When I saw the woman in front of me start to gather her belongings and rise from the chair, I knew it was showtime!
 My stomach tumbled once before I stepped up to the table, introduced myself and shook her hand.
 She smiled and said, “So tell me about your book.”

 A week later, I hit the send button on my queries and manuscript requests.
 I told myself, I would only check my email once a day, after 4 pm.
 But the very next day, I was sitting in the parking lot of my son’s day camp.
 It was 3:15.
 That was close enough to 4, right?
 I opened my email and there it was.
-An email from Lori Galvin:
+An email from Lori Galvin.

 Hi Wanda,